UltraCombos/EasyEnv/README.md

 ### Installation
 <img width="657" height="258" alt="InstallFromDisk" src="https://github.com/user-attachments/assets/223d4564-ec89-4379-baeb-7797100a1cdc" />

-1. Download the zip file from GitHub Realses page
+1. Download the zip file from GitHub Releases page
 2. Go to Preferences, Add-ons, Install from disk and choose the downloaded zip file

 ### Use